Smithsonian Stable Isotope Postdoctoral Fellowship

 The Office of Fellowships and Internships is offering an Interdisciplinary Postdoctoral Fellowship in the area of stable isotope sciences.
 Research proposals must integrate the use of stable isotopes (2H/1H, 13C/12C, 15N/14N, and 18O/16O) into their specific research questions.
 Stable isotope analysis must comprise a significant portion of the research.
 The successful applicant will conduct analyses at one of the two Pan-Institutional isotope facilities (OUSS/MCI Stable Isotope Mass Spectrometry Facility in Suitland, MD or at the Smithsonian Tropical Research Institute, Panama City, Panama).

 Applicants must have completed or be near completion of the Ph.D.
 Recipients who have not completed the Ph.D. at the time of application must provide proof of completion of the degree before the fellowship begins.
-Please go here for details on the SI fellowship program.

 Who is Ineligible?

 No employee or contractor of the Smithsonian Institution may hold a Smithsonian fellowship during the time of his/her employment or contract.

 A fellowship may not be awarded to any person who has been employed by or under contract to the Institution in the previous year without the prior approval of the Office of Fellowships and Internships.